Yehoshua Zettler: Jewish underground

 He joined the Haganah when he was 14 years old.
 In 1933, he joined the breakaway Haganah-Bet, which became the Irgun in 1937.
 Zettler was one of the organization's top commanders.
 He took part in the July 6, 1938 raid in which five Arabs were shot and killed in the village of Biyar 'Adas, the first organized attack in Mandatory Palestine by Jewish forces against an Arab village.

 In June 1940, when the Irgun decided to suspend its underground military activities against the British during World War II, Zettler followed Avraham Stern and others who created Lehi (a Hebrew acronym for Lohamei Herut Yisrael, translated into English as Israel Freedom Fighters), which would follow a combative approach with the British authorities in Palestinian Mandate.

 Zettler organized the robbery of a Tel Aviv bank in September 1940 and was subsequently arrested for the crime in May 1941.
 He then escaped from British detention and was chosen by the Lehi leadership to be its chief of operations.
-He eluded police for several weeks, until December 2, 1940, when he was re-arrested at his Tel Aviv apartment.
-Zettler was sentenced to a 15-year prison term.
-After being involved in a riot at the Jerusalem Central Prison, he was sent to Acre Prison.
+He eluded police for several weeks, until December 2, 1941, when he was re-arrested at his Tel Aviv apartment.
+Zettler was sentenced to 15 years in prison for robbery.
+After being involved in a riot at the Jerusalem Central Prison, Zettler was sent to Acre Prison.

 On May 4, 1947, Zettler was freed in the Acre Prison break, a complex operation in which Irgun fighters blasted a hole in the wall of Acre Prison, while Jewish prisoners inside blasted the doors with smuggled explosives and escaped.

+Deir Yassin massacre

-During the 1948 war, Zettler commanded Lehi forces in Jerusalem.
-He took part in the April 1948 attack on Deir Yassin, a hilltop village overlooking western areas of Jerusalem and the Tel Aviv-Jerusalem road.
-The attack by Irgun and Lehi forces resulted in a battle that ended in the deaths of about 100 villagers and 5 Jewish fighters, and spread a wave of fear through other Arab communities in Palestine.
-This is considered a major turning point in the 1948 war.
+During the 1948 war, Zettler participated in the Deir Yassin massacre, where Irgun and Lehi forces killed at least 107 Arab villagers, including women and children, spreading a wave of fear through other Arab communities in Palestine.
+The event was one of the most significant massacres during the war and contributed to the 1948 Palestinian expulsion and flight.